 About the course

-Many graduates of the MPhil in Social Anthropology enter teaching and research, though this often requires a doctorate.
-There is some recruitment to public bodies, the larger private companies, development agencies, NGOs etc.
+Research and teaching, though this often requires a doctorate, recruitment to public bodies, the larger private companies, development agencies, NGOs etc.

 - MSc in Social Anthropology